-Subscriber is required to make contributions subject to the following conditions
+Subsequently, a Subscriber can make contribution subject to the following conditions:

-Over and above the mandated limit of a minimum of one contribution, a subscriber may decide on the frequency of the contributions across the year as per his / her convenience.
-No maximum limit has been mandated.
+Over and above the mandated limit of a minimum of one contribution in Tier I, a Subscriber may decide on the frequency of the contributions across the year as per his / her convenience.